Privacy

 How we use your data?

-Google Analytic cookies: GBNI use Google Analytics, a web analytics service provided by Google Inc. Google uses cookies to collect and analyse information about how the website is used.
+Google Analytic cookies: GBNI uses Google Analytics, a web analytics service provided by Google Inc. Google uses cookies to collect and analyse information about how the website is used.
 Google undertakes not to associate your IP address with other data held by Google.
 The data cannot be used to identify any individual but allows us to analyse how to improve our site and deliver a better service.
-If you do not wish to accept cookies you can de-activate the appropriate settings on your browser.
+If you do not wish to accept cookies you can deactivate the appropriate settings on your browser.

 This information is collected from your computer regardless of whether or not you register with us and is not personal to you.
 This includes the following: